xebialabs-community/xlr-redmine-plugin/README.md

 ## Installation

 * Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xlr-redmine-plugin/releases) into the `RELEASE_SERVER/plugins` directory.
-* Restart the XL Deploy|Release server.
+* Restart the XL Release server.

 ## Usage